 Please see the University of Kent's Statement of Findings for more information.

 The course structure provides a sample of the modules available for this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes require you to study a combination of compulsory and optional modules.
-You may also have the option to take ‘wild’ modules from other programmes offered by the University in order that you may explore other subject areas of interest to you or that may further enhance your employability.
+You may also have the option to take ‘elective’ modules from other programmes offered by the University in order that you may explore other subject areas of interest to you or that may further enhance your employability.

 Based on sector research and curriculum developments, we intend to offer the following innovative new modules on this programme from 2018/19, subject to availability:

 The following modules are offered to our current students.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation:

 |Compulsory modules currently include||Credits|

 Audit of students skills in reading and comprehension of higher learning material.

 Identification of behavioural barriers to effective learning.